Heaphy Track Five day Experience

 Day 1 – Brown Hut to Perry Saddle Hut (approx. 17.5km 5 Hours)

-Early pick up at accommodation in Nelson and travel by minivan to Brown Hut (beginning of the track) for a final briefing and the start of your walk.
-The track gradually climbs through podocarp and beech forest to Flanagan’s Corner (the highest point on the track at 915m).
-En route, grand views of Aorere Valley open up, with even Mt Taranaki visible on a clear day.
-From Flanagan’s Corner, it’s a gentle stroll on to Perry Saddle Hut.
-This is 880 metres above sea level and has bunk-style accommodation for 26.
+Our first day starts with an early pick up from your selected Nelson accommodation and traveling to Brown Hut at the beginning of the track for our final briefing and a mid-morning start.
+The track climbs gradually on an easy gradient through podocarp and beech forest to reach Flanagan’s Corner (the highest point on the track, at 915m).
+En route there are grand views of Aorere Valley, with Mt Taranaki visible on a clear day.
+It’s then a gentle stroll on to Perry Saddle Hut, which sits at 880 metres above sea level.

 Day 2 – Perry Saddle Hut to Saxon Hut (approx. 12.4km 4 hours)

-After a leisurely morning and a late breakfast at Saxon hut we head off across the Saxon downs, crossing several bridged rivers along the way, if we’re lucky enough we might even see some Whio or blue duck, as we reach the end of saxon downs we begin gently climbing a broad ridge where we cross over the boundary between the east and west department of conservation conservancies.
-From here we continue to climb towards the Makay Downs The track here is also interesting as you will start to see the impressive pink coloured Karamea granite, a crystal-rich mix of quartz, mica and feldspar.
+After a leisurely morning and a late breakfast at Saxon hut we head off across the Saxon downs, crossing several bridged rivers along the way, if we’re lucky enough we might even see some Whio or blue duck, as we reach the end of Saxon downs we begin gently climbing a broad ridge where we cross over the boundary between the east and west department of conservation conservancies.
+From here we continue to climb towards the Mackay Downs The track here is also interesting as you will start to see the impressive pink coloured Karamea granite, a crystal-rich mix of quartz, mica and feldspar.
 We will also be passing by outcrops of giant granite boulders emerging from the tussock.
-The view from Makay hut is spectacular and allows us to see right down to the west coast and Heaphy river mouth where we will be spending our last night.
-Now it’s time to relax while your guides prepare another fantastic meal while you sit and enjoy the newest hut on the track built in 2013
+The view from Mackay hut is spectacular and allows us to see right down to the west coast and Heaphy river mouth where we will be spending our last night.
+Now it’s time to relax while your guides prepare another fantastic meal while you sit and enjoy the spectacular views from the hut.

 Day 5 – Heaphy Hut to Kohaihai (approx. 16.2km – 5 hours)

 We walk from the Heaphy Hut along a coastline studded with nikau groves to the track’s end at the Kohaihai River.
-Some beach walking is possible at low tide.
-This is a spectacular coastal walk – rated as one of NZ’s best day walks – to complete your Heaphy adventure.
+This is a spectacular coastal walk and is rated as one of NZ’s best day walks the perfect way to complete your Heaphy adventure.
 Our van meets you at the Kohaihai River mouth from where we transfer you back to Nelson, with stops for lunch and afternoon tea on the way home.

 Arrive back in Nelson at approximately 7 pm on Day 5.